GreenShade/similar-faces/Readme.md

 ## Experiment

-We wanted to know which member of Polish parliament is the most average.
-To find out we have downloaded the dataset [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/?fbclid=IwAR2SAel2odDZiDP5U6cpwObCgDPg-eZ6eg1pPjt8QQQ2EBG41kMgXR5XMis#download) which contains more than 13000 images of faces collected from the web.
+We wanted to know if people vote for people who are similar to themselves.
+To find out we conducted the experiment.
+We have downloaded the dataset [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/?fbclid=IwAR2SAel2odDZiDP5U6cpwObCgDPg-eZ6eg1pPjt8QQQ2EBG41kMgXR5XMis#download) which contains more than 13000 images of faces collected from the web.
 After that we preprocessed all of the images, found the faces on them and emedded in 128-dimensional space.
-Then we calculated average distance between every mamber of parliament and all of faces found in images.
-The three most average faces are shown below and their names are respectively Piotr Zgorzelski, Tomasz Zieliński, Józef Brynkus.
+Then we poerformed t-SNE transoformation to receive 2-dimensional space.
+That space was clustered into 3 groups.
+In every one we found the closest member of parlament to the centroid.
+We assumed that 3 people are on average the most similar to the whole population.
+Their names are respectively X, Y, Z.

 ![](https://raw.githubusercontent.com/GreenShade/similar-faces/master/images/top3.png)